Skip to content

 This page contains instructions on what you can do if:

-• You requested a mail-in ballot, and you never received it.
+• You requested an absentee or mail ballot, and you never received it.

-• You requested a mail-in ballot, and want to vote in person instead.
+• You requested an absentee or mail ballot, and want to vote in person instead.

 In most states you can still vote.
 Check below for the rules in your state.